wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 ## VAA Format

-The basic VAA has two components: a Header and a Body.
+The basic VAA has two components: a header and a body.

 ### Header